grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 [//]: # (### They weld the mating collar)

 This was going to be an extremely tough job.
-Not as tough as welding the pressure hull back together under water like Chips was currently doing, Owen reminded himself, but nobody would do this job on the _Gnat_ if they did not have to.
+Not as tough, Owen reminded himself, as welding the pressure hull back together under water, like Chips was currently doing, but nobody would do this job on the _Gnat_ if they did not have to.
 Owen had wheeled the welding rig across the gangway, and that had only been modestly harrowing.
 Connecting it to the _Gnat's_ questionable electrical system and lashing it to the sloshing hull had been somewhat more so.
-Owen set Shakes up with everything he needed, handing him tools one-by-one like a nurse supporting a surgeon opening a consumptive rib cage.
+Owen set Shakes up with everything he needed, handing him tools one by one like a nurse supporting a surgeon opening a consumptive rib cage.

 The ocean chop was not horrendous, but it was enough that the _Gnat_ rolled back and forth under them.
 Owen had locked huge iron clamps in place that held the work material to the sail.
-The water washing over the deck would sometimes smack up against the sail and shoot up right where Shakes would be welding.
+The water washing over the deck sometimes smacked against the sail and shot up right where Shakes was welding.

-Shakes stood astride his boat lolling in the surface of the sea in the same way one might stand on a mountain top.
+Shakes stood astride his boat, lolling in the surface of the sea just as someone might stand on a mountaintop.
 He took a pinch of dried leaves from the pouch in his jacket pocket and stuck them between his teeth.
-He lit a cigarette, and put it to his lips.
-He leveled the mask on his head, and slipped the heavy welding gloves onto his hands.
-He picked up the torch, and standing straight up, opened his arms wide and closed his eyes.
-He took long slow breaths through gapped lips aside his cigarette, his breathing rattling a little with the spittle coming up to enzymatically dismantle the leaves in his cheek.
+He lit a cigarette and put it to his lips.
+He leveled the mask on his head and slipped the heavy welding gloves onto his hands.
+He picked up the torch and, standing straight up, opened his arms wide and closed his eyes.
+He took long slow breaths through lips gapped beside his cigarette, his breathing rattling a little with the spittle coming up to digest the leaves in his cheek.
 He cleared his mind and focused on his breathing.
-He felt the swell and rhythm of the ocean, the time of it marked out by the clink of the adjustable wrenches hanging from his belt.
+He felt the swell and rhythm of the ocean, the time marked out by the clink of the adjustable wrenches hanging from his belt.
 He called the gods of steady hands and perfect welds to him.

-He opened his eyes, spit the remaining half of the cigarette off into the ocean, leaned over, and flipped the welding mask down.
+He opened his eyes, spat the remaining half of the cigarette off into the ocean, leaned over, and flipped down the welding mask.

-And with a flash of blue arc, proceeded to lay down the foulest, globbing booger-weld Owen had ever seen.
-Smoking masses of material built up on top of smoking masses, curled over, and gooped around in carbon-coated black curves.
-Shakes gripped the welding stick fiercely, the muscles of his forearms tensed up.
+And with a flash of blue arc, he proceeded to lay down the foulest, globbing booger-weld Owen had ever seen.
+Smoking masses of material built up on top of smoking masses, curled over and gooped around in carbon-coated black curves.
+Shakes gripped the welding stick fiercely, the muscles of his forearms tensed.
 The tip wavered back and forth across the line the weld was supposed to follow so that it looked like he might be trying to sign the work rather than repair it.

 Shakes welded, went back over his work, and welded more.
 It grew uglier and uglier, globs upon globs of congealed molten metal.
 The wash of the sea continually soaked the two men in cold water.
 Every few minutes Shakes had to stop welding so Owen could move the clamps.
 Since the seam needed to be watertight, Owen wanted to keep it press-fit in place with the clamps at all times.
-Owen knew that that starting and stopping like that was bad for a welder who wanted to make a clean, strong weld.
-But since Shake's welds were about the worst he'd ever seen, that seemed like the least of his problems.
-The hot welds steamed when the water ran over them, which Owen was pretty sure would not contribute the strength of the weld.
+He knew that that starting and stopping like that was bad for a welder who wanted to make a clean, strong weld.
+But since Shakes's welds were about the worst he'd ever seen, that seemed like the least of his problems.
+The hot welds steamed when the water ran over them, which Owen was pretty sure would not contribute to the strength of the welding.

-"You... built this boat?"
-Owen asked Shakes, when he raised his head up for a break.
+"You...built this boat?"
+Owen asked Shakes when he raised his head up for a break.

 "Aye fuckin' ya.
 On a mountain top."

-"And... it doesn't leak... too much?"
+"And...it doesn't leak...too much?"

 "Ah well, ye know there's always gonna be 'nother leak.
 I just patch em and keep fuckin' movin'."